 Sam Hogarth

 My name's Sam Hogarth.
-I am an Engineering Lead at Tesco Bank, Newcastle Upon-Tyne, UK.
+I am a Principal Engineer at Tesco Bank, Newcastle Upon-Tyne, UK.
 I'm a husband and father of two.

 In the world of work